Blatko1/fake-space/README.md

 - [ ] Add collision detection (circle-rectangle collision detection)
 - [ ] Add a UI
 - [ ] Go unsafe for performance increase after most of the project is finished

+## Reincarnation

+- [ ] Implement a new system for generating a map of rooms instead of the old one with only *rng*.

+### Some old comments

+- For the record, I have tried adding FXAA in the fragment shader, which ended up in a weird output, have tried MSAA, but it doesn't work on textures, have tried applying bilinear texture filtering but unnoticeable.